department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/request-access-to-tools.md

 #### 5. Understand [how to use the SOCKS proxy from inside the VA network and from the internet](https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Practice%20Areas/Engineering/Internal%20Tools.md#accessing-socks-proxy-from-va-network).

 #### 6. [Test and use the SOCKS proxy](https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Practice%20Areas/Engineering/Internal%20Tools.md#accessing-socks-proxy-from-the-internet).

+#### 7. Sentry invitation
+* You will receive an invitation URL to Sentry via a Slack private message.
+* The URL will only work **AFTER** your SOCKS proxy is configured and working properly.
+  * Create a password for your user account
+  * If you do not have access to teams / projects that you feel you should please update and reopen the issue ticket.

+#### 8. Jenkins and Grafana
+* Jenkins and Grafana have been linked to GitHub for user authentication.
+* When logging into these services for the first time click the button `Login with GitHub` or similar
+  * You will be prompted to link your GitHub account and presented with a permissions dialog
+  * Allow the service to access your account and view your Organization membership

 ### AWS Console access